Ignite the Spark of America's Founding — Join FIREWORKS250!![]()

 FIREWORKS250 Evidence-based Lessons

-The FIREWORKS250 lessons will align to Florida’s civics standards and four evidenced-based practices for improving adolescent literacy: (1) provide explicit vocabulary instruction, (2) provide direct and explicit comprehension strategy instruction, (3) provide opportunities for extended discussion of text meaning and interpretation, and (4) increase student motivation and engagement in literacy learning.
-The lessons will use primary sources from the National Archives (e.g., Preamble to the Constitution, the Declaration of Independence) and supporting materials developed by scholars (e.g., essays and videos from the National Constitution Center) to ensure historical accuracy and engagement.
+The FIREWORKS250 lessons align to Florida’s civics standards and four evidenced-based practices for improving adolescent literacy: (1) provide explicit vocabulary instruction, (2) provide direct and explicit comprehension strategy instruction, (3) provide opportunities for extended discussion of text meaning and interpretation, and (4) increase student motivation and engagement in literacy learning.
+The lessons use primary sources from the National Archives (e.g., Preamble to the Constitution, the Declaration of Independence) and supporting materials developed by scholars (e.g., essays and videos from the National Constitution Center) to ensure historical accuracy and engagement.

 FIREWORKS250 Chats

-FIREWORKS250 Revolutionary Writers Essay Competition with supporting podcasts for students
+FIREWORKS250 Revolutionary Writers Essay Competition

 FIREWORKS250 Annual Summer Symposium